Mathematical Economics

 B. Electives (total of 3 units)

-At least one elective from the following list, or other as approved in advance by the Chair of the Department of Economics and Business.
+At least one 300 or 400 level Economics (EC) elective from the Economics and Business Department, or other as approved in advance by the Chair of the Department of Economics and Business.

 1. Mathematics elective